Gabriel-Yashim/Pancreatic_cancer_detection/README.md

-# Pancreatic cnacer image detection model
+# Pancreatic cancer image detection model
 ## MRI images detection model for medical diagnosis

 <p>Cancer is a group of diseases that are defined by abnormal cell proliferation and can spread to other parts of the body.